chen0040/java-zookeeper-coordinator/README.md

 In the case the WorkerApplication needs to be incorporated with another framework (e.g. Spring framework) which has its own forever loop, then calls WorkerApplication.start() instead of WorkerApplication.runForever.

+By default worker node does not know anything about the masters, if it needs access to masters cluster, then call one of the following api before calling WorkerApplication.runForever() or WorkerApplication.start():

+* WorkerApplication.setTrackingLeader(true): this call will enable the worker node to access to the currently active master leader by calling WorkerApplication.leaderExists() and WorkerApplication.getLeaderUri() during the application's lifecycle.
+* WorkerApplication.setTrackingMasters(true): this call will enable the worker node to access the master cluster by calling WorkerApplication.getMasters() during the application's lifecycle.
+* WorkerApplication.setCapableOfTaskCreation(true): this call will enable the worker node to either create a new task (calling WorkerApplication.createTask(...)) or check whether a task exists (calling WorkerApplication.taskExists(...)) during the application's lifecycle.

 ### Create and run a request node